Engee documentation

 Video processing

-In this demonstration, let's see what can be done with video using Engee.
-To do this, we will work with a video clip taken from the Internet.
-The video is shown below.
+In this demo, let's see what you can do with a video using Engee.
+To do this, let's work with a video clip taken from the Internet.
+The video is presented below.

 Pkg.add(["VideoIO", "StackViews", "ImageFiltering", "ImageShow"])